techidaily/site-facebook/source/_posts/digital-well-being-boosted-by-9-key-social-media-factors.md

  Socially anxious people can have a hard time socializing in real life, finding a lot of group situations overwhelming.
 If you struggle with this or know somebody that does, you may find that social media can often take away the pressure and make socializing much easier.

  There is protection because of the lack of physicality that many people find safe, and anonymity is even easier to achieve if you're very anxious about putting yourself out there.
-Just be careful not to form a[toxic social media addiction](https://www.makeuseof.com/warning-signs-social-media-addiction/) .
+Just be careful not to form a [toxic social media addiction](https://www.makeuseof.com/warning-signs-social-media-addiction/) .
 Look to be boosted by it rather than reliant.

 ## 6\.
 Keep Up With News Instantly on Social Media